-Plans and timeframes for the programme in all four pilot sites were adapted as a result of the pandemic.
-Since March, we have been working to ensure organisations supporting people facing financial crisis have the help they need:
+Plans and timeframes for the CCS programme in all four pilot sites were adapted as a result of the pandemic.
+Since March, we have been working to ensure organisations supporting people facing financial crisis have the help they need.
+Local programme partners in Swansea include SCVS, Swansea University Law Clinic and Digital Communities Wales.

-The CCS team convened a network of local agencies to provide a central hardship fund for refugees, migrants and people with No Recourse to Public Funds.
-The fund covers emergency expenses such as baby essentials and phone top-ups.
-The agencies offer a range of support services including immigration advice and ESOL classes.
+During the UK-wide lockdown, the CCS team convened a network of local agencies to provide a central hardship fund for refugees, migrants and people with No Recourse to Public Funds.
+Adminsitered by EYST, the fund covers emergency expenses such as baby essentials and phone top-ups.
+The agencies in the network offer a range of support services including immigration advice and ESOL classes.

 Information and guidance on addressing causes of financial crisis previously offered in many foodbanks ceased during the Covid crisis as foodbanks shifted to a collection and delivery model.
 People using a foodbank might be unsure of what support services which are currently available locally, especially if they are digitally excluded.
 The CCS team are working with Citizen’s Advice Swansea Neath Port Talbot, foodbanks and the Local Authority to distribute information leaflets in food parcels.
 The leaflet includes details of how to contact Citizen’s Advice who provide information and advice on issues including welfare rights, debt and employment.